 - The U.N. has sought to exercise sovereignty through a multitude of Security Council resolutions making demands on the Jewish state.
 The Security Council has regarded these resolutions as having the force of law.
 One government cannot write law for another unless the second falls under the sovereignty of the first.

 - The sovereignty of the U.N. is not merely theoretical.
 It has the power to enforce its resolutions.
-It has never taken action against Israel because the United States would never have consented to it.
+It has never taken action against Israel because the United States has always played the role of Israel’s protector.
 Yet the U.N. does have the ability and authority to wield military force under circumstances specified in its charter.
-One legal expert has stated, “According to its [the charter’s] provisions, the Security Council, after having determined that a threat to the peace, breach of the peace, or act of aggression has occurred, may, if necessary, take military enforcement action involving the armed forces of the Member States” (1).
+One legal expert has stated, "According to its [the charter’s] provisions, the Security Council, after having determined that a threat to the peace, breach of the peace, or act of aggression has occurred, may, if necessary, take military enforcement action involving the armed forces of the Member States" (1).

 - Only an unusual kingdom could survive being divided into two parts.
 From its founding in 1945 until the dissolution of Soviet Communism in 1991, the members of the United Nations sorted themselves into two rival camps: the pro-Communist bloc and the anti-Communist bloc.
 Even nations that tried to remain neutral actually leaned one way or the other.
 These two sides waged what came to be known as the Cold War, describing their uneasy coexistence marked by mutual distrust and hostility.
 The division of the fifth kingdom into two feet thus pictures the two great opposing alliances on the world stage during the first forty-six years of the United Nations.